Next Pilgrimage: Late JUNE/ Early July 2027

 Q: Is there any trekking?

 A: There will be light walks through the monasteries and sites.
-In Nubra Valley we may have an option for a 3-4 hour trek.
+In Zanskar Valley we may have an option for a longer trek.

 Q: What will the weather be like?
 Should we expect rain?

-A: June in Ladakh is a lovely time to.
-The skies are mostly clear, with afternoon clouds, the day times are pleasant reaching temperatures between 60-75 degrees F (21 Celsius with sunshine, and the nights are still cool to cold with temperatures between 45 – 50 degrees F/8 Celsius).
-However, weather can change rapidly in the mountains so it’s always good to be prepared with waterproof jackets and lots of layers.
+A: June in Ladakh is summer, Because of global warming, we have found extreme changes in temperature year by year.
+The skies are mostly clear, with afternoon clouds, the day times can be pleasant or hot reaching temperatures between 60-85 degrees F (21 Celsius with sunshine, and the nights are still cool to cold with temperatures between 45 – 50 degrees F/8 Celsius).
+However, weather can change rapidly in the mountains so it’s always good to be prepared with lots of layers.

 Q: What is the climate of Ladakh?